EUR got stuck in the corridor

 GBP/USD

-Unlike the euro, the is heading up: Thursday's high was 1.5650, Friday's one was 1.5655 and yesterday it was 1.5672.
+Unlike the , the sterling is heading up: Thursday's high was 1.5650, Friday's one was 1.5655 and yesterday it was 1.5672.
 Yesterday's growth was called into question by the drop of the housing price index from Rightmove by 1.8% in July.
 Anyway, a 5.5% increase in the yearly growth rate of the same index and the preceding strong macroeconomic indicators and growth are more than enough for the to demonstrate positive performance, not only against the , but also against the euro and the yen, as was observed yesterday.

 USD/JPY